dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

 > It's shiny?
 I can bang it with a rock, loudly, till I get what ever
 > I need?
 Gotta have it.
 How long do I have to bang it?
 Is it Gold?
 > Never seent it.
 Is it copper?
 Got tons of it.
 Good stuff.
+Silver?
-> Silver?
-Never heard of it.
+> Never heard of it.
 Lead?
 Raw?
 How hot do I have to burn it?

 Trade and especially money drove us to create written language, with which we could propagate ideas without speech and preserve traditions or will, even beyond death.
 Systematized forms of writing beyond art were not developed until the end of Copper Age or the beginning of the Bronze Age.

+### Flooded regions....
+TODO: fix title

+Almost every culture has a story about a catastrophic flood that nearly destroyed humanity.
+Many of these also feature a Noah figure, whom they divine had influenced to craft an ark and preserve animal life.
+IMO, the animals moreso symbolize the preservation of culture and knowledge here, whereas the ark symbolizes the preparation of a small, but wise group of people.
+In this world, these flooding events were rare, especially regionally.

+- But they were so destructive that no one would ever forget
+  - and they developed these myths as a means to ensure that future generations would be prepared
+  - many cultures would propagate these myths to adjacent cultures
+- and here, i feel like the group symbolized by a Noah figure was prepared to deal with this
+  - minor seismic events may have preceded previous events by weeks or months, if the flooding was glacial

+### Doggerland

+Countless myths concern lost cities, once great, but now sunken into the sea or otherwise forgotten.

+A developed
+culture, usually fairly advanced that lay in the far north.
+The greeks called it Hyperborea.
+Doggerland fits many of these myths.
+It was violently flooded by a tsunami triggered by a massive glacial event called the Storegga Slide.

+- knocked out by tsunami (Storegga Slide around 6200 BC)
+  - this is probably not the only time a seaside glacier collapsed, triggering tsunami
+  - however, the rest of the developing world was geographically shielded from tsunami's
+    - generated by glacial collapse
+    - the Mediterranean, definitely not at risk
+    - nor would southern india
+- flooding of the english channel
+  - how would the Storegga Slide have affected this?
+- original settlements in england/ireland?

 ### Lake Agassiz